 - Drivers can also be downloaded from the manufacturer’s website.
 You may also be able to download the latest driver from the manufacturer’s website.
 For example, if you purchased a Dell laptop, you could download the latest audio driver from Dell Support by going to the Dell Support website.

 - The manual method can also be used.

 Booting Your PC While Your USB Headset Is Unplugged

-- When the desktop loads, open Device Manager.
-You can do this by pressing Windows + R keys together, typing devmgmt.msc into the box that appears, hitting Enter, and selecting OK.
+- Click on the Device Manager icon in the left-hand side of the screen after the desktop loads.
+You can open Device Manager by pressing Windows + R keys together, typing devmgmt.msc, hitting Enter, and selecting OK.

 Switching Your Default Audio Device to Your USB Headset

 - To access the speaker icon on your desktop, click the speaker icon on the bottom-right corner of the taskbar.